bijoutrouvaille/fireward/readme.md

 # Fireward

 A successor to Firebase Bolt for writing Firestore rules.
 It also generates Typescript typings.
+The idea is to be able to add automatic type validation to routes.

 ## Status